 - Strong service driven problem-solving skills with ability to “think on your feet,” respond quickly and with good judgment, mature reasoning and decision-making.
 Able to diffuse negative situations with positive outcomes.

 - Proficient skills using PC based computers and Microsoft Office products, especially Outlook, Excel, and Word.

 - Effective organizational skills and the ability to multitask in a team-oriented environment, especially during high-traffic times.

 - High School diploma (or GED) required.
 Associate or college degree preferred.

-- Customer service and experience with point of sale and cash handling required.
+- Customer service and experience with POS and cash handling required.